TacticalReader/Restaurant-template-website/README.md

 Thank you to everyone who has played a role in the creation and evolution of this project!
 Your contributions are truly appreciated.

-## Contact Information

-If you have any questions or would like to collaborate, you can reach out to us through the following contact information:

-- **Email:** srivastavatanmay561@gmail.com
-- **Alternative Email:** yashsrivastava561@gmail.com
-- **Phone:** +91 6394729329,
-- **Address:** Uttar Pradesh, Bahraich, 271801

-Feel free to connect with us, and we'll get back to you as soon as possible!
----

 ## Scrollspy Functionality

 This project incorporates a scrollspy feature to enhance the user experience.
 The scrollspy functionality is implemented using JavaScript to dynamically highlight the active navigation item based on the user's scroll position within the page.